NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/mpReview/README.md

 Back to [Projects List](../../Readme.md#ProjectsList)

-# mpReview Slicer extension for image annotation
+# mpReview: Development of a streamlined Slicer module for (manual) image annotation

 ## Key Investigators